pablodecm/phd_thesis/src/105_chapter_5.md

 because of the difficulty of their experimental determination.
-Among them, the Higgs boson self-coupling being one of the most relevant parameters since it can modified by physics beyond the standard model (BSM) [@Dib:2005re; @Grober:2010yv;
+Among them, the Higgs boson self-coupling being one of the most relevant parameters since it can be modified by physics beyond the standard model (BSM) [@Dib:2005re; @Grober:2010yv;
-@Contino:2012xk; @Dolan:2012ac; @Dawson:2015oha] .
+@Contino:2012xk; @Dolan:2012ac; @Dawson:2015oha].

 A principled way to determine the Higgs self-coupling, and thus reconstruct the scalar potential of the Higgs field that is responsible for spontaneous